clberube/bisip2/docs/tutorials/quickstart.rst

 Running your first inversion
 ----------------------------

-To perform inversion of a SIP data file, you would use the following approach:
+To invert a SIP data file, you would use the following approach:

     - Import the base :code:`Polynomial Decomposition` model.
     - Pass :code:`filepath` to instantiate the model with a specific data file.